solodev/cloud-documentation/src/pages/pages/add/index.md

 ><img src="../../../images/page-add3.jpg" alt="page-add3" style="width: 40%; display: block"></a>

 !!!
 Please Note:
 The page build process may take several minutes to complete after clicking the "Add" button.
-Do not close or quit your browser duing this process.
+Do not close or quit your browser during this process.
 !!!